edytawrobel/CV/README.md

 #### Communication

-Being able to effectively communicate with the clients and other stakeholders, meant you could achieve much more during the shorter amount of time thanks to trust you gained while developing the relationships.
+Being able to effectively communicate with the clients and other stakeholders, means I can achieve much more during the shorter amount of time thanks to trust I gained while developing the relationships.

 - Experience
 - Achievements